NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Rescuer's Press.md

 **Prerequisites** Lastwall Sentry Dedication
 * * *
 Any shield you wield gains the shove trait.
 When you [[Actions/Shove|Shove]] using a shield and Stride as part of that action, you can move an additional 5 feet to either side of the creature you Shoved.
-In addition, if you are in the [[Feats/Everstand Stance|Everstand Stance]] and successfully Shove a creature using a shield that you wield two-handed, you can increase the distance of your Shove to 10 feet.
+In addition, if you are in the [[Everstand Stance|Everstand Stance]] and successfully Shove a creature using a shield that you wield two-handed, you can increase the distance of your Shove to 10 feet.

 *Source: Pathfinder Lost Omens: Legends*
 *OGL*